Dynamic Wetting by Concentrated Granular Suspensions: Materials, methods and sample characterization

-On the other hand, the dispersion of silica particles in NaSCN salt solution exhibits a yield stress fluid characteristic with a plateau at low frequencies followed by considerable shear thinning as it flows.
-In granular suspensions, bulk stress primarily arises from strong particle-level interactions, including adhesion and frictional network of contacts between particles, Fig.~\ref{fig:rheology}.
-These mechanisms significantly contribute to the complex macroscopic behaviour \citep{ancey1999theoretical}.
-For yield stress granular suspensions where particle adhesion is weak (discussed further in AFM measurement section \ref{AFM subsubsection}), yield stress is mainly due to frictional and geometrical interactions between particles \citep{fall2009yield, singh2023hidden}.
-Even without significant cohesive forces, particles form a network based on their size, shape, and arrangement, with the friction creating resistance to deformation.
-Therefore, the yield stress emerges from the necessity to break and rearrange the interlocking particles, requiring a finite stress to initiate movement.
-Shearing disrupts the network formed by inter-particle interactions, breaking it down and allowing the suspension to flow, which results in shear thinning.
+On the other hand, the dispersion of silica particles in NaSCN salt solution exhibits a yield-stress fluid characteristic with a plateau at low frequencies, followed by considerable shear-thinning as it flows, Fig.~\ref{fig:rheology}.
+In granular suspensions, bulk stress arises from particle-level interactions, including adhesion and the frictional network of contacts between particles, which collectively govern the complex macroscopic behaviour~\citep{ancey1999theoretical}.
+For yield-stress granular suspensions where particle adhesion is weak (discussed further in AFM measurement section~\ref{AFM subsubsection}), yield-stress is mainly due to frictional and geometrical interactions between particles~\citep{fall2009yield, singh2023hidden}.
+Particles form a network based on their size, shape, and arrangement, with the friction creating resistance to deformation.
+Therefore, the yield stress emerges from the necessity to break and rearrange the interlocking particles.
+Shearing disrupts the network formed by interparticle interactions, allowing the suspension to flow, which results in shear-thinning.

+The observed differences in flow behaviour, characterized by viscous response with shear-thickening in the TDE-based suspension and yield-stress behaviour in the NaSCN-based system, are further substantiated by oscillatory measurements presented in Supplementary Information, section~\ref{Oscillatory strain sweep measurements-Suppl}.
+The TDE suspension consistently exhibits a dominant viscous response ($G'' > G'$) and a pronounced increase in both moduli beyond intermediate strain amplitudes, indicative of strain-hardening driven by the formation of stress-bearing microstructures.
+In contrast, the NaSCN suspension displays an early crossover between $G'$ and $G''$, followed by a monotonic decline in both, indicative of yielding and structural breakdown.
+These distinct nonlinear viscoelastic responses reflect a mechanistic difference in the underlying stress-bearing network that cannot be attributed solely to variations in effective packing fraction.